- Explore Your Options

 Do you want to know how things work & enjoy working with your hands?
 Does a high-wage, high-skill career interest you?

 Think about training for a specific trade!
 Residential and commercial buildings require trained heating and air conditioning mechanics to install, service and repair air conditioning and heating systems.
-Trained refrigeration mechanics are needed in places such as supermarkets, warehouses, cruise lines, and on trucks and trains used for shipping.
+In addition to the home and commercial air conditioning and heating market, trained refrigeration mechanics are needed in places such as supermarkets, warehouses, cruise lines, and on trucks and trains used for shipping.
 Skilled welders are in greater demand than ever!
 Nearly everything we use in our daily life is welded or made by equipment that is welded.
-Trained automotive technicians work in dealerships, as fleet operators, automotive specialty shops, mass merchandisers and as independent retailers.

 Meet Kate Starling